ChrisvDalen/LockerCloud/README.md

 HTTP controllers are **disabled** unless the `http` Spring profile is active.
 If you want to use the web interface or REST API, set the environment variable `SPRING_PROFILES_ACTIVE` to include `http` (for example `prod,http`).
-The provided `docker-compose.yml` sets this variable to `prod` only, so by default the socket server is the only available interface.
+The provided `docker-compose.yml` enables the web interface by default using `SPRING_PROFILES_ACTIVE=prod,http`.
+Set it to `prod` only if you want to run exclusively over the socket server.